 and ongoing development in tailbone therapy

-Cecile is a physiotherapist, manual (musculoskeletal) therapist, and clinical epidemiologist, specialised in pelvis and tailbone pain.
+Our guest today is Cecile.
+She is a physiotherapist, manual (musculoskeletal) therapist, and clinical epidemiologist, specialised in pelvis and tailbone pain.
 She founded a physiotherapy clinic where she still treats patients herself, and half the patients she sees come for tailbone pain.

 She also runs a training institute for physiotherapists focused mainly on pregnancy-related pelvic girdle pain and tailbone problems, under the name Rost Therapy.
 Here she also teaches several courses for physiotherapists on treating tailbone pain from externally.
 This is for a big part based on the work of Meine Veldman who developped this technique and with whom she collaborated a lot and participated in research about the effectiveness of this method.